Skip to main content

 Language

 To declare an action that executes another action in a new thread, use the NEWTHREAD operator.
-To perform an action in a new thread pool, use the NEWEXECUTOR operator.
+To create an execution service and group nested NEWTHREADs into it, use the NEWEXECUTOR operator.

 Examples